Riddhi-Reddy-Puttireddy/Riddhi-Reddy-Puttireddy/README.md

 - ✨ Topic: Wellbeing & Safety
 - ✨Agenda:
--  To make an app for the Safety and Wellbeing  of all citizens.
+-  To make an page for the Safety and Wellbeing  of all citizens.
--  How to save ourselves when there is a crime or a threat
+-  How to save ourselves when there is a crime, threat or an emergency.

- Save emergency numbers .Police Hotline Numbers,Bank Numbers ,Hospital Numbers ,Trusted Contacts On click on Alert Button  → sends SMS/WhatsApp/email/call alert to trusted contacts On click Police Alert Button → Records Message
+ Save emergency numbers .Police Hotline Numbers,Bank Numbers ,Hospital Numbers ,Trusted Contacts

- On click Cybercrime Alert Button → Sends SMS/email alert to cybercrime team On click Bank Alert Button → Banks Team gets alert
+ Safety tutorials will be provided

- On click Ambulance booking Button → Assigns nearest Ambulance driver Initial profile README content
+Initial profile README content